CubexElements/cube-animbg/README.md

     polyserve

-Once running, you can preview your element at `http://localhost:8080/components/fort-animbg/`, where `fort-animbg` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/cube-animbg/`, where `cube-animbg` is the name of the directory containing it.